What Donald Trump has said about the January 6 riot

 On Thursday 9 June, hours before the January 6 committee hearings were set to kick off, Mr Trump once again weighed into the issue, calling the mob the “greatest movement in the history of our Country to Make America Great Again”.

-“The Unselect Committee didn’t spend one minute studying the reason that people went to Washington, D.C., in massive numbers, far greater than the Fake News Media is willing to report, or that the Unselects are willing to even mention, because January 6th was not simply a protest, it represented the greatest movement in the history of our Country to Make America Great Again.
-It was about an Election that was Rigged and Stolen, and a Country that was about to go to HELL..& look at our Country now!” the president wrote on his new social media platform, Truth Social.
+Writing on Truth Social, he griped: “The Unselect Committee didn’t spend one minute studying the reason that people went to Washington, DC, in massive numbers, far greater than the Fake News Media is willing to report, or that the Unselects are willing to even mention, because January 6th was not simply a protest, it represented the greatest movement in the history of our Country to Make America Great Again.
+It was about an Election that was Rigged and Stolen, and a Country that was about to go to HELL..& look at our Country now!”

+He was back trolling the panel the following Tuesday after it decided to postpone its third hearing by 24 hours, with Mr Trump falsely alleging on his echo chamber platform that it was doing so out of dismay over low audience figures, despite more than 20m Americans tuning in for its first instalment.

+“Word out that the reason the Unselects have canceled Wednesday’s Kangaroo Court is a total lack of interest leading to very poor television ratings,” the former president jeered.

 Register for free to continue reading